sparkflows/sparkflows-docs/docs/installation/user-groups/user-group-roles-permissions.rst

 Permissions
 -----------

-Fire Insights supports the following permissions, which are associated with roles
+Fire Insights supports the following permissions, which are associated with roles.

 .. list-table::
    :widths: 30 70